Ferymad/fastapi-pydantic/masterplan.md

 2. Deploy the service on Hetzner Cloud via Coolify
 3. Create a seamless integration with n8n for AI agent output validation
 4. Ensure data reliability with standardized validation patterns
+5. Enhance validation capabilities with PydanticAI for semantic validation
+6. Implement performance monitoring using Pydantic Logfire

 ## Architecture Design